google/badwolf/docs/bql.md

 ## Listing all the available graphs

-There is a simple way to get a list of all the available graph in a store.
+There is a simple way to get a list of all the available graphs in a store.
 Just run:

 ```